btantlinger/wp-plugin-base/README.md

 ### Dependency Injection

-The framework uses PHP-DI for dependency injection.
+The Plugin Base uses PHP-DI for dependency injection.
 Services should be registered with the container in the `get_services()` method of your plugin class:

 ```php
 public function get_services(): array